 AC/DC Lane flows into Duckboard Place, which is teeming with epic murals worthy of taking the title of the 'Money Shot'.

-Let's check out some of the pieces with a couple of street art hunters who know this location like the back of their hand.
+Let's check out some of the pieces with some street art hunters who know this location like the back of their hand.
 Vasso and Adam (founding members of @thestreetarthunters) and Pat a.k.a. @streetartmelbourneandbeyond, join me, @virusfreak79, to explore this street art hotspot.
 'Are You Ready?'

 Bon Scott jailbreaking through the brickwork!

-In March 2018, as part of the State government's 'Rockin' the Laneways' funding program, local artists and AC/DC Lane regular mural painter @mike.makatron created a larger-than-life metal, plaster, and concrete sculpture of AC/DC former lead singer Bon Scott.
-The sculpture portrays Bon busting out of the brickwork and pays tribute to both the band and the music industry in general.
+In March 2018, as part of the State government's 'Rockin' the Laneways' funding program, local artist and AC/DC Lane regular mural painter @mike.makatron created a larger-than-life metal, plaster, and concrete sculpture of AC/DC former lead singer Bon Scott.
+The sculpture portrays Bon busting out of the brickwork and pays tribute to the band and the music industry.